christophergandrud/cv/cv_web/Gandrud_cv_web.md

 - When All is Said and Done: Updating 'Elections, Special Interests, and Financial Crisis'.
 With Mark Hallerberg.
 Forthcoming at *Research and Politics*.

+- `simPH`: An R Package for Illustrating Estimates from Cox Proportional Hazard Models Including for Interactive and Nonlinear Effects.
+Forthcoming in the *Journal of Statistical Software*.

 - Letting German Banks Fail: Federalism and decisions to save troubled banks.
 With Sahil Deo, Christian Franz, and Mark Hallerberg.
-Forthcoming at *Politische Vierteljahresschrift* (PVS).
+*Politische Vierteljahresschrift* (PVS).
+2015.
+56(2):159-181.

-- `simPH`: An R Package for Illustrating Estimates from Cox Proportional Hazard Models Including for Interactive and Nonlinear Effects.
-Forthcoming in the *Journal of Statistical Software*.

 - [Competing Risks and the Mechanisms of Deposit Insurance Governance Convergence](http://ips.sagepub.com/content/early/2013/06/09/0192512113485333.abstract).
 *International Political Science Review*.
 2014.
 35(2):197-217.